Azure-Samples/ms-identity-msal-java-samples/3. Java Servlet Web App Tutorial/3-Authorization-II/roles/README.md

   - msal-java
   - azure-active-directory

-name: "Add authorization using app roles & roles claims to a Java servlet web app that signs-in users with the Microsoft identity platform"
+name: Add authorization using app roles & roles claims to a Java servlet web app that signs-in users with the Microsoft identity platform
-urlFragment: "ms-identity-java-servlet-webapp-authentication"
+urlFragment: ms-identity-java-servlet-webapp-authentication-3-authorization-II-roles
 description: "This sample demonstrates how to add authorization using app roles & roles claims to a Java servlet web app that signs-in users with the Microsoft identity platform"
 ---
 # Add authorization using app roles & roles claims to Java servlet Web app that signs-in users with the Microsoft identity platform